 5.2.
 Quorum

-Half of the members +1 of the council shall constitute a quorum for the transaction of business.
+Half of the members plus one of the council shall constitute a quorum for the transaction of business.
 If the quorum is not reached, the meeting will be postponed one week after without any condition on the number of attendees.

 5.3.
 Special Meetings